openshift/assisted-test-infra/README.md

 ```

 ## Cluster-API-provider-agent
-To test capi-provider e2e flow, few additonal environment variables need to be set:
+To test capi-provider e2e flow, few additional environment variables need to be set:
 these environment variables result a bigger minikube instance required for this flow
 ```bash
 # The following exports are required since the capi test flow requires more resources than the default minikube deployment provides